Kyle-Crow/aavantage/README.md

 ## Search for and Import an Internationally Listed Stock

 The `search` command searches Alpha Vantage for ticker symbols matching a company name.
 In this example, searching for *Samsung* returns several listings across different stock exchanges.
-The weekly stock data are then downloaded using the London Stock Exchange ticker (`SMSN.LON`), demonstrating that `aavantage` supports both U.S. and internationally listed stocks.
+The weekly stock data are then downloaded using the London Stock Exchange ticker (`SMSN.LON`), demonstrating that `aavantage` supports both U.S.- and international-listed stocks.

 ```stata
 . aavantage search Samsung